calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 **Step 8**: Add the option to the start.sh of the master: `-Dauto.reload=false` to prevent the master from sending its database to the replicas.
 **Step 9**: Start DHuS master and wait until the startup process is complete.
 Follow Steps 3, 4 and 5 of [previous procedure](#Replica) taking care of starting replicas one at a time.
+Please note that at each new replica addition to the cluster it is necessary to shutdown the master and start the replicas form the newest to the oldest.